vaginessa/RiMusic/README.md

 </div>

 ## ✨ Features
-- **Multilingual support:** English, Italian, German, Russian, French, Spanish, Czech, Turkish and Romanian.
+- **Multilingual support:** English, Italian, German, Russian, French, Spanish, Czech, Turkish, Romanian and more.
 Contributions for other languages are welcome
 - UI Mode, change style from RiMusic to classic ViMusic style and viceversa
 - Play song from YouTube Music
 - Change your favorite language from settings